jrwoodwa/Masters-Data-Science-DS785-Capstone-VRP-mTSP/README.md

 # Masters-Data-Science-DS785-Capstone-VRP-mTSP

 This repository contains the code and resources for a DS785 Capstone Project, focusing on solving a manufacturing-styled Vehicle Routing Problem (VRP) or Multi-Traveling Salesman Problem (mTSP) using synthetic data, discrete event simulations, and mathematical optimization.

-Below is a guide to the key files and their purposes.
+## Abstract

+At industrial bottlenecks, scheduling decisions often rely on guesswork or simplistic algorithms—overlooking resources and profits.
+This business case study blended AI, optimization, and uncertainty (i.e., stochastic modeling) to address two parallel-processing machines sharing a single queue, incorporating real-world factors such as sequence-dependent setups (i.e., asymmetry), machine-specific incapabilities, and unpredictable upstream queuing.
+Traditional dispatching scheduling treats each machine as independent, ignoring the advantages of cooperation.
+In contrast, this project’s cooperative approach optimized maximum flow time and average machine work time, thoroughly evaluated with synthetic yet lifelike problem sets.
+By integrating discrete event simulation, machine learning (ML), scalable optimization, and evaluating scheduling decisions iteratively (i.e., sequential policy), the approach achieved 20% improvements—reaching up to 60% in some scenarios—over traditional methods (and realized 10% gains even at larger 75-job queues), all within a real-time 10-second solve using a personal desktop.
+These results demonstrate to companies that meeting complex problems with decision science delivers significant practical improvements, showcasing its transformative power to monetize data and drive long-term competitive advantages.

+Keywords: Smart manufacturing, operations scheduling, optimization, real-time, artificial intelligence (AI), machine learning (ML), stochastic modeling, sequential policy, robust optimization, discrete event simulation, prescriptive analytics, decision science, operations research, high-performance computing

 ## Key Files
 1. `SyntheticData+ProblemPrep_FINAL.ipynb` is the way problems are synthetically generated within the active directory by creating a `ProblemSets` folder and directory for the use of the rest of the code.